cpraveen/cfdlab/petsc/euler2d/README.md

 make ts
 ```

-If you dont specify any scheme
+If you dont specify any RK scheme and run like this

 ```shell
 rm -f sol*.plt